GoogleCloudPlatform/django-demo-app-unicodex/docs/60-ongoing-deployments.md

 Next step: None!
 You're done! 🧁

+But if you really want to, you can [automate this entire process with Terraform](80-automation.md).

 ---

 Don't forget to [clean-up](90-cleanup.md) your resources if you don't want to continue running your app.